 Our SLAs don’t offer ‘twice-yearly visits’, ‘major’, ‘minor’ or ‘A’ & ‘B’.
 We begin with quarterly site visits, inspections, periodic sampling and functional testing.
 In some of the most critical applications, our engineers support clients on a weekly and monthly basis.

 The only question left to ask is how thorough is your maintenance regime?

-Pleavin Power can work with you to develop a bespoke planned maintenance regime and sampling process.
-This allows to monitor engine wear and predict overhaul intervals, minimising downtime and premature failures.
-As a minimum, engine’s that operate for continuous operation should have the following completed (every 450 Hours):
+Pleavin Power can work with you to develop a bespoke planned maintenance regime and sampling process during our service agreement.
+This allows for monitoring engine wear and predicting overhaul intervals, minimising downtime and premature failures.
+As a minimum, engines that operate for continuous operation should have the following completed (every 450 Hours):

 - Replacement Fuel, Oil, Fuel Water and Primary filters

 - Replacement air filter when required often completed at 1000hr intervals